resurfemg.data_connector.data_classes module¶

 None

 Plot the indicated signals in the provided axes.
 By default the most advanced signal type (envelope > clean > filt > raw) is plotted in the provided colours. ———————————————————————– :param axes: matplotlib Axis object.
-If none provided, a new figure is created. :type axes: matplotlib.Axis :param signal_type: the signal (‘env’, ‘clean’, ‘filt’, ‘raw’) to plot :type signal_type: str :param colors: list of colors to plot the 1) signal, 2) the baseline :type colors: list :param baseline_bool: plot the baseline :type baseline_bool: bool
+If none provided, a new figure is created. :type axes: matplotlib.Axis :param signal_io: tuple of strings, the first element is the input signal type. :type signal_io: tuple :param colors: list of colors to plot the 1) signal, 2) the baseline :type colors: list :param baseline_bool: plot the baseline :type baseline_bool: bool

 - Returns: